Life Management Series | Occupational Therapy in Primary Care

 About the Presenters

-Ashley Halle OTD, OTR/L is Coordinator of Primary Care Residency and Services and Assistant Professor of Clinical Occupational Therapy in the USC Chan Division where she balances various teaching, administrative and clinical responsibilities.
+Ashley Halle OTD, OTR/L is Coordinator of Primary Care Residency and Services and Associate Professor of Clinical Occupational Therapy in the USC Chan Division where she balances various teaching, administrative and clinical responsibilities.
 These roles include providing patient care in primary health care settings, teaching and training students, generating and supporting innovative work in primary care and collaborating on various interprofessional projects.
 She is passionate about student learning, interprofessional education and collaborative practice, transforming primary health care environments to best meet the needs of patients and populations and expanding occupational therapy’s role in primary health care to help people live happier, healthier and more meaningful lives.

 Samantha Valasek OTD, OTR/L is Assistant Professor of Clinical Occupational Therapy in the USC Chan Division.
 She currently practices at the USC Occupational Therapy Faculty Practice where she specializes in Lifestyle Redesign® working with clients to improve their self-management of a variety of chronic conditions, including obesity, diabetes, pain, headaches, depression and anxiety.
 She is also involved in the expansion of OT’s role in health and wellness, particularly in primary care settings where she collaborates closely with Family Medicine physicians and other interprofessional teams to enhance client care and educate the next generation of practitioners.